lemonase/lemonase.github.io/content/about-me.md

 date = "2019-03-06"
 +++

+## About Me

+Hello, World 👋

-I am a college student and general technologist who enjoys exploring new (and old) experiences with technology, gaming, computers and whatever else pops into my consciousness.
+I enjoy exploring technology new and old - so that will be a focus on this blog - many posts will be about my experiences with technology, gaming, computers and whatever else pops into my attention.

+## Education

+I graduated with a B.T. in Computer Science in 2021 from CSU.

 ## Areas of Interest

-"General technologist" goes to say I have a pretty broad interest in computers and I'm not particularly specialized in any one area.
 Here's a list of the things I like to mess around with in no particular order:

-- Linux and Free Software
+- Linux and Free Software Projects
 - Networking / Web APIs / Web Servers
 - Virtualization / Containerization
 - Databases